hyprwm/hyprland-wiki/content/FAQ/_index.md

 See [hyprcursor](../Hypr-Ecosystem/hyprcursor)

 1. Set the GTK cursor using [nwg-look](https://github.com/nwg-piotr/nwg-look).
-2. Add `exec-once=hyprctl setcursor [THEME] [SIZE]` to your config and restart Hyprland.
+2. Add `hyprctl setcursor [THEME] [SIZE]` to your autoexecs in your config and restart Hyprland.

 If using flatpak, run `flatpak override --filesystem=~/.themes:ro --filesystem=~/.icons:ro --user` and put your themes in both `/usr/share/themes` and `~/.themes`, and put your icons and cursors in both `/usr/share/icons` and `~/.icons`.

 For Qt applications, Hyprland exports XCURSOR_SIZE as 24, which is the default.
 You can overwrite this by exporting XCURSOR_SIZE to a different value with `env`.

-You can also try running `gsettings set org.gnome.desktop.interface cursor-theme 'theme-name'` or adding it after `exec-once=` in your config.
+You can also try running `gsettings set org.gnome.desktop.interface cursor-theme 'theme-name'` or adding it after autoexecs in your config.

 If you do not want to install a GTK settings editor, change the config files according to the [XDG specification (Arch Wiki link)](https://wiki.archlinux.org/title/Cursor_themes#Configuration).